signag/py-logging-plus/README.md

 In order to use this logging add-on, you only need to import __logging_plus__ in addition to __logging__ and instantiate a Logger instance from __logging_plus__ rather than __logging__.

-Then in your python will look, for example as follows:
+Then your python code will look, for example, as follows:

 ```python
 #!.venv/bin/python3